-Bonamanzi Game Park, a Natural Heritage site, is one of the largest private wildlife and birding parks in Zululand.
+Bonamanzi Game Reserve, a Natural Heritage site, is one of the largest private wildlife and birding parks in Zululand.
 With just under 4000 hectares of pristine bush to explore, each day is different whether you are sighting rare African birds, tracking Elephants or joining in with the Zulu dancers around the campfire.

 Fly into Durban for the Bonamanzi safari experience where local Zulu guides will introduce you to animals big and small and some of the most endangered and rare bird species in South Africa.
 Bonamanzi is a Zulu name which means: 'Look!
 Water!'
 Take advantage of water-based activities like a bird cruise down the Hluhluwe River and see Flamingo, Pelican, Hippos and Crocodiles at the adjoining World Heritage site of Lake St Lucia.